-Casper and Buster The Rowans School Dogs
+Buster The Rowans’ School Dog

 Buster is a male Labradoodle, a cross between a Labrador and a Standard Poodle.
 Labradoodles are known for their intelligence, level-headedness, affection, sociability and cheerful disposition.
 Buster is loyal, friendly, eager to please, even-tempered, gentle and kind.
 This combination of traits makes Labradoodles outstanding service and therapy dogs.

-Casper and Busters very presence has a calming effect on the children.
+Busters very presence has a calming effect on the children.
 Research studies in both Britain and America have concluded that having a dog in a school can have many positive benefits – these include help to calm children down, improve academic achievement, motivate those children who are often not that attentive, teach responsibility and encourage children to respect all life.
 Furthermore it has been shown that when pupils share the affection and care of a ‘school’ dog, a bond forms among the pupils and strengthens their team ethics.

 Buster is mainly found in the Elms, helping with interventions.
 He loves listening to pupils read and particularly loves being rewarded with treats!

 Children who struggle with social interaction can find a reassuring friend in a canine therapy dog.
 Research also shows that children can be nervous and stressed when reading to others in a group.
 However, when a dog enters the group the child becomes less stressed and less self-conscious.
-This results in improving the literacy skills of children by reading to a pets as Therapy.
+This results in improving the literacy skills of children by reading to a pets as therapy.

 There is a full risk assessment in place, but if you have any concerns regarding your child interacting with the dog, please telephone the school office and let us know.
-Casper will be on a lead when out of the classroom or office.